Alexis-Nom/Twitter_data_analysis/README.md

 The code provided in this repository only contains the functions/scripts essentials to the final analysis of data and creation of the visuals, including :
 - *significance_array.py* to compute the linear regression, the p-value and display them in an array
 - *arrays_summary.py* to gather the results from *significance_array.py*
-- *array_with_CI* has the same data as the ones given by *significance_array.py*, and adding the computation of 95 % CIs through bootstraping
+- *diagrams.py* to compute the same data as the ones previously mentionned in *significance_array.py* but also the CIs through bootstraping.
+Then it displays the bar diagrams related to the analysis.
-- *diagram.py* to build a bar diagram representing the evolutions and the initial number of search for each significant word for each language, finally adding the CIs
+- *comparison.py* rearranges the data to compare each language for any significant word

-- *diagrams_combined.py* builds the figure gathering the diagrams built with diagram.py
+**The notebook**

-- *evolution_comparison.py* rearranges the data to compare each language for any significant word
+The notebook *Twitter_analysis.ipynb* shows the visuals created thanks to the code mentionned above, and adds explanations about each step of the analysis.
+The display of the figures might be compressed on the notebook.
+Thus, you can download the figures in the file *visuals/* to better visualize them.